Follow:

 Industrial Chemical Applications

-Fertilizer production uses 2-3% kaolin or attapulgite, reducing caking by 80-90% during 6-month storage periods.
-Detergent powders require 1-2% sodium aluminosilicate, maintaining flowability at relative humidity up to 80%.
+In fertilizer production, 2-3% kaolin or attapulgite is commonly used, reducing caking by 80-90% over 6-month storage periods.
+Detergent powders require 1-2% sodium aluminosilicate to maintain flowability at relative humidity levels up to 80%.
+Key quality control parameters include:

 • Particle size distribution: 90% below 150 microns